 Every year, prizes worth €10,000 are awarded to young clinicians or biologists with less than 15 years’ postdoctoral experience, who contributed to significant advances in public health priority areas.
 The candidates are spotted by local societies partnering with the Institute and its subsidiaries.
 These societies collaborate with the Institut Mérieux Scientific Council to shortlist the winners.
 The prize is given during the societies’ annual congress or any other visible event with national or regional outreach.

-Since inception of the Young Investigators Awards program in 2012, more than 60 young recipients have been honored around the world.
+Since inception of the Young Investigators Awards program in 2012, nearly 90 young recipients have been honored around the world.

 awards attributed since 2012

 main fields of research